mandober/rust-debrief/syntax/operators.md

   - Remainder: `rem` of `std::ops::Rem` trait

 ### Bitwise operators
-- sugar for calls to methods of built-in traits
+- overridable; sugar for calls to methods of built-in traits
-- overridable
 - Bitwise `&`, `|`, `^` applied to booleans are equivalent to logical
   `&&`, `||` and `!=` evaluated eagerly.
 - Defaults: